petedavisdev/petedavis.dev/_posts/fun-things-you-can-do-in-vuepress-markdown.md

 ## Lists with v-for

-VuePress also gives you v-for, which you can use with frontmatter data to content from format arrays or objects like so:
+VuePress also gives you v-for, which you can use with frontmatter generate lists like so:

 ``` html
 <ol>